Ghanta Chakrapani

+Education

+Born in Karimnagar District, Telangana, completed his primary school education at government schools Yaswada, Elgandal, and Ramagundam and his high school education at ZPSS Elgandal.
+Completed intermediate in biological sciences from the government junior college in Sultanabad, in present-day Peddapalli district.
+Dr. Chakrapani has done his graduation, post-graduation (MA) in Sociology (1990), Post-Graduation in Communication and Journalism (1992) and Ph.D. in Sociology of Religion (2001) from Osmania University Hyderabad.
+He was awarded the All India Sociological Association Gold Medal for outstanding performance in the M.A. in Sociology by securing highest marks in the University.

 Career

 Ghanta Chakrapani started his career as a journalist in 1985.
 He was a reporter/Sub-Editor in Udayam, Andhra Jyothi, which are the popular Telugu language newspapers published from Hyderabad.
-Later he worked as Public Relations Officer at Andhra Pradesh Open University for a very brief period and panel newsreader in All India Radio (AIR), Hyderabad.
+Later he worked as Public Relations Officer at Andhra Pradesh Open University for a very brief period and as a newsreader at All India Radio (AIR), Hyderabad.

 Academic

 Dr. Chakrapani shifted to academics in the early 1990s.
 He worked as a lecturer in the Department of Sociology at [Kakatiya University], Warangal.
 Later he joined as Assistant Professor at Dr. B. R. Ambedkar Open University, Hyderabad.
-He served in the University in various capacities including the Head-Department of Sociology, Dean, Faculty of Social Sciences, Director, Center for Staff Training and Development (CSTD) and Director, Centre for Social Empowerment.
+He served in the University in various capacities including the Head-Department of Sociology, Dean, Faculty of Social Sciences, Director, Academic, Director, Center for Staff Training and Development (CSTD) and Director, Centre for Social Empowerment.
 He also served as the Registrar of the University from 2004–06 and developed and coordinated new academic programmes and courses in different fields like Sociology, Political Science, Human Rights, Women Studies, Mass Media, and other Social Sciences.